-The Company's Personal Way (previously Progetto Reddito), Soluzione Reddito and Periodical Solution products allow policyholders to add an optional additional death benefit to their policies.
+The Company's Personal Way, Periodical Income Solution and Easy Selection products allow policyholders to add an optional additional death benefit to their policies.
 This amount is €50k per policy (maximum of €100k per life assured).
-Where the life assured is under 66 years old, the Company's Challenge Pro product automatically provides an additional death benefit (10% of premiums paid less partial withdrawals taken, capped at €50k).
+Where the life assured is under 66 years old, the Company's Challenge Pro products automatically provide an additional death benefit (10% of premiums paid less partial withdrawals taken, capped at €50k).
 Premium charges taken in relation to these additional death benefits are unbundled from total premiums collected and presented in the Statement of Profit and Loss as Insurance premium income under IFRS 4.
 Any insurance claims paid in relation to these additional death benefits during the year are also unbundled and are presented separately in the Statement of Profit and Loss as Insurance claims and benefits incurred under IFRS 4.
-Calculations were performed at 31 December 2020 to assess the level of additional technical provisions which might be required for these products.
-Having carried out those calculations, which involved the projection of expected future income and outgo on the products in question, technical provisions for insurance contracts of €200k (2019: €150k) in the Statement of Financial Position in respect of the additional death benefits on these contracts have been accounted for.
+Calculations were performed at 31 December 2021 to assess the level of additional technical provisions which might be required for these products.
+Having carried out those calculations, which involved the projection of expected future income and outgo on the products in question, technical provisions for insurance contracts of €350k (2020: €200k) in the Statement of Financial Position in respect of the additional death benefits on these contracts have been accounted for.